hanzo2020/GNNLR/README.md

 # GNNLR
-This is the code file for the research paper GNNLR.
-The file is still being organized, please stay tuned.
+This is the code file for the research paper <Neural-Symbolic Recommendation Model with Graph-Enhanced Information>.

 ## Example to run the codes
 ```